simatic-ax/ae-sortingline/Readme.md

 1. If the event handler is a `TerminateWindowEvent`:

-    In this case, the VirtualWindow will be terminated.
+    In this case, the TransportWindow will be terminated.
 That has to be done at the end of the sorting line.

 ## Execute the Application Example (AX Code local)